I write this at my parents’ place, on a tablet. So apologies in advance if the post looks wonky.

 Chapter Twelve, of A Study In Magic: The Application is now available in FFNET.
-I’ve title it: Snape’s Uneasy Understanding.
+I’ve titled it: Werewolf Woes and Welfare.
 Writing from Snape’s POV is always fun, and this chapter had plenty of such moments.
 Especially when Snape and John started texting each other again.

 Characterization and Plot

 The more I thought about werewolves in HP universe, the more tragic scenarios I could come up with.
 I actually had to walk away and cry a bit before I could continue typing some passages.

 The chasm between academic medical research and availability of treatment is a complicated one.
 Scientists favor randomized clinical trials since it’s the best way to demonstrate a treatment works.
 But randomized trials are time-consuming and resource intensive.
 Meanwhile, desperate and dying patients are willing to try anything, including experimental unproven drugs, because they have nothing to lose.

 It’s not hard to imagine werewolves having the same attitude.